The Daily Dose/Monday, May 22, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow plays a practical joke.
+The Diary of a Nobody – Sparrow has a good walk.
 Today’s Diary.

 ———